nemiasalc56/react-social-community/README.md

 ## Social Community

 An app the users can chat and create group chat.
-A user will be able to create a group and search for a video or music that everyone in the group will be watching at the same time and the will be able to keep chatting in the group at the same time.
+A user will be able to create a group and search for a video or music to watch and the will be able to keep chatting in the group at the same time.

 ## User stories